HIPAA Compliance Checklist for Dental Practices

 Are dental practices required to comply with HIPAA?

 Yes.
-Any dental practice that transmits health information electronically — including insurance claims, electronic prescriptions, or digital referrals — is a covered entity under HIPAA.
-This applies to solo practitioners, group practices, and dental service organizations (DSOs) of any size.
+Any dental practice that transmits health information electronically — including insurance claims, electronic prescriptions, or digital referrals — is a covered entity under HIPAA (45 CFR §160.103) regardless of practice size or patient volume.
+Electronic submission of insurance claims alone triggers covered entity status.
+PHI includes patient names, dental records, x-rays, treatment notes, and billing information.

 Do I need a BAA with my dental lab?